0cjs/sedoc/8bit/nec/README.md

 Holding down the `STOP` key when you reset the computer will do a warm start rather than a cold start.
 (Confirmed only for PC-8001.)

+#### Compatibility Settings

+Systems after the PC-8001 had various compatibility modes, selected through hardware switches and, later, a BIOS setup screen.
+Some modes could also be selected by software.
+These are documented in detail on this [モードスイッチ][ohta-mode] page.

+BASIC modes:
+- __N:__ All models except PC-88VA.
+  - From PC-8801MR/FR, use V1S mode and execute `NEW ON 1`.
+  - 88FH/MH and later, and 98DO: reset while holding down `N`/`8`/`0` keys.
+  - See reference above for software switching.
+- __N80:__ PC-8001mkII, PC-8001mkIISR.
+  - Switch selected; hold down `Ctrl` at startup to invert switch sense.
+- __N80SR:__ PC-8001mkIISR only. `Shift` at startup to invert switch sense.
+- __N88V1:__ All PC-8801 series, PC-98DO series.
+  - Includes DISK BASIC functions.
+  - Later renamed V1S from PC-8801mkIISR onward.
+- __N88V1H:__ Later machines; N88V1 without VRAM wait states.
+- __N88V2:__ PC-8801mkIISR onward.
+Always "H" speed even if switch is "S".
+- __N88V3:__ PC-88VA series only; V30 (16-bit) 8 MHz.

+Clock speed: 4 MHz, 8 MHz "S", 8 MHz "H"

 TransDisk (xdisk)
 -----------------